 Try Home Remedies

 Use a humidifier.
-This’ll add moisture to indoor air.
+This will add moisture to indoor air.
 Keep one by your bed when you sleep.
 A humidifier might help a lot if you use a CPAP machine.
 CPAP machines help you breathe easier, but it can blow air toward your eyes.
+You can also try wearing a sleep mask that covers your eyes.
 You can buy a small, portable humidifier.
 But a central humidifier can up moisture throughout your home.